n-beckage/GPCR-Drug-Likeness-Project/README.md

 # README

-This folder contains python scripts to independently asses the correlation between GPCR activity as predicted by GPCRLigNet and drug-likeness.
+This repo contains python scripts to independently asses the correlation between GPCR activity as predicted by GPCRLigNet and drug-likeness.
 This task is broken down into the following scripts, which were consecutively ran in the following order:

 ### 1. `generate_ftps.py`